revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 > - To connect MongoDB with Python application we first have to install and import the `pymongo` Module.
 > - Then from pymongo import the MongoClient, that will help in putting the connection string.
 > - Then we have to pass the hostname and port number as an parameter to MongoClient instance and our connect will be ready.
-> - At last, after doing all the opertions, close the connection using close() method.
+> - At last, after doing all the operations, close the connection using close() method.

 </details>